measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `failure` is the error that occurred.

-- `"failure.resolver_lookup"`: There was a failure attempting to lookup the user DNS resolver.
+- `"failure.resolver_lookup"`: (object) There was a failure attempting to lookup the user DNS resolver.
 The JSON returned by this event is like:

 ```JSON
 {